 He completed his PhD in Bone Biomechanics in the lab of Prof. Ralph Muller in ETH Zurich, where he developed X-ray scattering-based methods to investigate bone microstructure in 3D, research that earned him the 2nd Student Award from the European Society for Biomechanics in 2015.

 In 2016 he started using imaging methods to study brain microstructure, in the lab of Prof. Markus Rudin, in the Institute for Biomedical Engineering of ETH Zurich.
 There, he combined X-ray scattering with DTI, histology and CLARITY for studying rodent brain.

 In 2017 he joined the MRI Biophysics group of Profs.
 Els Fieremans and Dmitry Novikov in New York University School of Medicine, to study human and mouse brain microstructure using X-ray scattering and diffusion MRI.

-His research concerning brain imaging using X-ray scattering has been and is being supported by the Swiss National Science Foundation.
+His research on myelin in mouse and human brain using X-ray scattering has been supported by the Swiss National Science Foundation.

 Doctor of Philosophy, Eidgenossische Technische Hochschule (ETH Zurich) (2016)